johans-work/paid-source/README.md

 OR THE USE OR OTHER DEALINGS IN THE ASSET.
 </pre>

-# A Free License That Pays
+# The Free License That Pays

 Sell the right to say "I own this" and for it to be true, with proof of purchase as proof of ownership, granting ownership rights.